iPotaje/rest/journal.md

 - Markdown nested list : indent four spaces
 - Add minify html to gulp to strip comments in html files
 We need to redistribute all folders!
 - Finish business logic, all CRUD operations
+    * Add